Case Study: Primagas

 With one call, we were able to clarify how to transfer the Reader into the container.
 The proof of concept occurred practically right on the phone.

 In his opinion, Cortado’s advantage in matters of training is that employees do not have to learn any new apps when working in the container; instead, they can use the ones they know.
-Cortado Corporate Server always stores a copy of the original app in the container.
+The Cortado software always stores a copy of the original app in the container.
 There are no special apps like with Airwatch, for example, making the transition to the new product seamless.

 Improved file access – separate worlds merged